monnneee/scHiCAR/5_downsteam_analysis/README.md

 # 3. Single-cell processing

+#### 3.1 single cell ATAC analysis
-The `03_filtered/*.filtered.tsv.gz` files can be used in cell clustering and caculating gene score of each cell with ArchR R package.
+The `03_filtered/*.filtered.tsv.gz` files can be used  for TSS enrichment score and gene score calculation, as well as cell clustering, using the ArchR R package.
 ```
 library(ArchR)
 addArchRThreads(threads = 1)